ConvertBinary.com offers a set of free online tools for binary conversion: in this page you can convert any text to binary code.

 Words will be converted on the fly, and the binary code for your text will immediately appear in the field below.

-If you want to learn how to convert binary code to text by yourself, you can read this guide, or watch the tutorial included therein.
+If you want to learn how to convert binary code to text manually, you can read this guide, or watch the accompanying tutorial.

-That’s very simple: for each character of the input text (e.g. letters, numbers, punctuation), it looks up the ASCII table, to determine what is the numeric ASCII code for that character.
+That’s very simple: for each character of the input text (e.g. letters, numbers, punctuation), it references the ASCII table to determine the numeric ASCII code for that character.

 Then, it simply performs a number conversion from decimal to binary.